-- 1. Directors are subject, with regard to the use of any non-public information of the Company, to the duties of diligence, loyalty, confidentiality, and secrecy inherent to their position, and must abstain from using said information to their own benefit or to the benefit of third parties, in violation of the duties referred to above. - The contents of this article are deemed as without prejudice to the obligations that correspond to the Directors regarding insider information and significant information of the Company, in accordance with the terms set forth in laws governing the securities market.
+- 1. Directors are subject, with regard to the use of any non-public information of the Company, to the duties of diligence, loyalty, confidentiality, and secrecy inherent to their position, and must abstain from using said information to their own benefit or to the benefit of third parties, in violation of the duties referred to above. - The contents provisions of this article are deemed as without prejudice to the obligations that correspond to the Directors regarding insider information and significant other relevant information of about the Company, in accordance with the terms set forth in laws governing the securities market.